major-lab/RNA2D/README.md

 ## License

-This repository is under MIT license.
+This repository is under CC0 1.0 Universal License, unless stated otherwise.
-If you disagree with that, [well, that's just, like, your opinion, man](https://www.youtube.com/watch?v=pWdd6_ZxX8c).
+If you disagree with that, [well, that's just, like, your opinion](https://www.youtube.com/watch?v=pWdd6_ZxX8c).

 ## Dependencies (so far)

 - [julia 0.3](https://github.com/JuliaLang/julia)
+- python 3